Streaming services have made watching your favorite movies and TV shows easier than ever.

-Disney is one of the most established entertainment companies in the world.
-They were founded in California in 1923 by the Disney brothers, who were pioneers of animation and cartoons.
-They later expanded into live action movies, television, theme parks, and other forms of entertainment.
+The company was founded in California in 1923 by the Disney brothers, who were pioneers of animation and cartoons.

-However, in recent years they’ve made moves to get into the global streaming wars – with plenty of success.
+However, in recent years Disney has made moves to get into the global streaming wars – with plenty of success.

-Hulu is known for their original programming as well as having an excellent selection of reality TV and network series.
+Hulu is known for its original programming as well as having an excellent selection of reality TV and network series.

 Subscribers get access to premium sports events as well as original sports documentaries like the 30 For 30 franchise.

 Amazon (NASDAQ: AMZN)

-Amazon is one of the most expensive stocks in the world, currently trading at well over $3,000 per share.
-The company has a foothold in many of the world’s most lucrative industries – including streaming.
+Amazon is one of the most expensive stocks in the world, currently trading at well over $3,500 per share.

-Amazon Prime Video is one of the world’s most popular streaming services.
-They have a full library of movies and television shows, many of which are high-budget original productions.
+The service has a full library of movies and television shows, many of which are high-budget original productions.

 While Amazon has had some form of video on demand since 2006, they didn’t launch Amazon Prime Video until 2013.

 Not only have consumers been watching streaming services more, but they’ve also been shopping online using Amazon’s e-commerce platforms.

 This company’s stock has already eclipsed its pre-pandemic prices by nearly a thousand dollars per share.

 Since Amazon is one of the largest companies in the world, they are subject to a huge amount of financial scrutiny.

 Apple (NASDAQ: AAPL)

-Apple TV+ is currently available in more than 100 countries through their app and website.
+Apple TV+ is currently available in more than 100 countries through its app and website.

 Investing In Streaming TV

 Streaming video has completely changed the way people around the world spend their free time.

 It’s particularly popular among Millennials and Gen Z, who would prefer to enjoy their favorite shows on a mobile device instead of a traditional TV.

 People turned to streaming platforms for entertainment while they have been stuck at home through 2020.

 Streaming stocks aren’t resting on their laurels – they’re continuing to innovate and develop exciting new content.